delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 This is still impressive, considering that 2020 isn't even over yet.
 The fact that 2020 took a larger share of the Top 1000 posts than any other year since the forum's creation in *2008* also compels me believe that this year saw a huge spike in user engagement on job-seeking advice forums.

-### Another Question:

-I was first most curious about the overall landscape of the top 1000 posts of all time in these subreddits.
-Did activity go up on these subreddits after the beginning of the Covid 19 Lockdown?
-What about  I investigated (spolier: it did, a bit, in CareerGuidance)
-- The data can be found in data/raw folder.
-- - I scraped the top 1000 posts of all time (most votes and comments) and found interesting patterns:
-- For r/careerguidance, after subsetting the data by month, I found....

 ### February, March, and April 2020 in R/CareerGuidance

 In order to investigate whether there was a spike in activity and engagement after the arrival of the Coronavirus to the US, I wanted to focus on key statistics from the months that suffered the initial shock of COVID-19.
 To do this, I separated the Top 1000 posts list into months from 2020, and the results are listed in the table below.
 February acts as the "control" month, since the coronavirus was initially confirmed to be a threat in the US closer to March.
 It is clear that after the economic effects of the virus first began in March and April, a few key statistics start to trend upwards.